MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 9. Close the window when done.

 ## What's next?
-After you've finished the setup process, you'll have an Azure Active Directory organization complete with Microsoft Dynamics 365 Customer Engagement and SharePoint.
+After you've finished the setup process, you'll have an Azure Active Directory organization complete with Microsoft Dynamics 365 for Customer Engagement and SharePoint.
 At this point you can start adding opportunities, products, and models to Dynamics 365 for Sales.
 For more information, see the [Administrator Guide](admin-guide.md).

 ### See also